Indonesian National Police: Police vehicles

-For the paramilitary police, counter-terrorism and anti-riot units such as the Mobile Brigade or "Brimob", Detachment 88 and "Gegana" units usually use special costumed vehicles for special operations such as the Pindad Komodo, Barracuda 4x4 Light Armoured personnel carrier or light APC, Panus 4x4 Light Armored Patrol Car, DAPC 1/2 4x4 Light Armoured Transport Vehicle, and modified armored Mitsubishi Strada, Nissan Terrano and other special double-cabin and SUV vehicle types.
-Vehicles are coloured dark-grey with the bumper coloured orange identifying vehicles of the special police units.
-Some special operational "Gegana" and "Densus 88" vehicles are coloured black also with orange bumpers.
+For the paramilitary police, counter-terrorism and anti-riot units such as the Mobile Brigade or "Brimob", Detachment 88 and "Gegana" special types of vehicles are used to carry out the special operations of these branches.
+The vehicles that are used are often armored, have bullet proof glass and mounts for small arms.
+The vehicles used include the Pindad Komodo, Barracuda 4x4 APC (A licensed South Korean variant of the German TM-170) Panus 4x4 Light Armored Patrol Car, DAPC 1/2 4x4 Light Armoured Transport Vehicle, and modified armored Mitsubishi Strada and Nissan Terrano SUVs.
+Vehicles are coloured in dark-grey with the bumpers and wheels being coloured in red or yellow or both.
+Some special operational "Gegana" and "Densus 88" vehicles are also coloured in black instead of the regular dark-grey.
+The different usage of colour for the different branches helps the public more easily distinguish the vehicles from each service.

-Other customised vehicles used for mobilisation of police personnel are usually modified Suzuki Mega Carry, Isuzu Elf and Toyota Dyna with horizontal side sitting facilities inside of the trunk covered by dark colored canvas for canopy.
+Other customised vehicles used by police personnel are usually modified Suzuki Mega Carry, Isuzu Elf and Toyota Dyna with horizontal side sitting facilities inside of the trunk covered by dark colored canvas for canopy.
 Costumed patrol pick-ups with mounted sitting facilities on the trunk covered with canopy are also operated by the police to carry police personnel during patrol, the pick-ups are usually Isuzu Panther pick-ups and usually operate in rural areas.

 For high-ranking officers (usually generals), issued cars are usually grey (some black) full to compact sedans and Mid to Full-sized SUVs.
 Such cars are mainly chauffeured Toyota Camry, Hyundai Sonata, Toyota Land Cruiser, Suzuki Grand Vitara and Toyota Prado.
 Some use black Toyota Innova.

-Ford Focus mostly not used anymore for Korlantas and Sabhara only small uses, while MPVs like Honda Mobilio and Toyota Innova sometimes used for Korlantas unit for patrol and escort.
+Ford Focus are only in limited use by both the Korlantas and Sabhara.
+MPVs like Honda Mobilio and Toyota Innova are sometimes used by Korlantas units for patrol and escort.